Wiki · Concept · Last reviewed June 16, 2026

 Major Methods

 Human feedback.
-Reinforcement learning from human feedback and related methods train models toward outputs that human raters prefer.
-This can improve usefulness and reduce harmful behavior, but it can also reward style, confidence, agreeableness, and evaluator blind spots.
+Reinforcement learning from human feedback and related preference-training methods train models toward outputs that human raters prefer.
+OpenAI's InstructGPT work framed RLHF as part of a broader program to align systems with human intentions.
+The method can improve usefulness and reduce harmful behavior, but it can also reward style, confidence, agreeableness, and evaluator blind spots.

 Deliberative alignment.
-OpenAI has described deliberative alignment as a method that uses model reasoning over safety specifications at training and inference time.
+OpenAI has described deliberative alignment as a method that teaches reasoning models human-written safety specifications and trains them to reason over those specifications before answering.
 The aim is to make policy reasoning more explicit and robust for difficult cases.

 Interpretability.
 Mechanistic interpretability tries to inspect the internal machinery of models.
-It does not by itself solve alignment, but it may help detect whether a model is using dangerous or deceptive internal pathways.
+It does not by itself solve alignment, but it may help detect whether a model is using dangerous, deceptive, or unexpected internal pathways.

-Evaluation and red teaming.
-Alignment work depends on adversarial testing, dangerous-capability evaluation, misuse testing, jailbreak analysis, and incident review.
+Evaluation, red teaming, and control.
+Alignment work depends on adversarial testing, dangerous-capability evaluation, misuse testing, jailbreak analysis, control evaluations, incident review, and deployment monitoring.
 Behavioral testing alone is incomplete, but without testing, alignment claims remain mostly rhetorical.

 AI alignment is often framed as a technical task, but the hard question is political: aligned with whom?
 A system can be aligned with a user and harmful to bystanders.
 It can be aligned with a company and harmful to workers.
 It can be aligned with a state and harmful to dissidents.
 It can be aligned with majority preference and harmful to minorities.